Osprey Aether AG

-Backpacking trips are incredibly fun, and are a great way to travel and experience new countries on a budget.
-However, you should always allocate a part of that budget for a high quality backpack because nothing can ruin a trip like having a pack break down in the first couple of days.
+Backpacking trips are incredibly fun and are a great way to travel and experience new countries on a budget.
+However, you should always allocate a part of that budget for a high-quality backpacking backpack because nothing can ruin a trip like having a pack break down in the first couple of days.
 That is why I selected two awesome Osprey packs for you – the Xenith and the Aether.

 The Osprey Xenith backpack is available in 3 sizes and 2 colors.
 It is important to note that, unlike many other Osprey backpacks, there are no differences between these three.
 All features that you see on the Xenith 75 you will also see on the 88 and 105.
 So, you can choose the size that is best suitable for you, without giving up any cool features.